-The association reviews and tests the carrying value of property, plant and equipment and intangible assets when events or changes in circumstances suggest that the carrying amount may not be recoverable.
+The association reviews and tests the carrying value of non-current assets when events or changes in circumstances suggest that the carrying amount may not be recoverable.
 When such indicators exist, management determine the recoverable amount by performing value in use and fair value calculations.
 These calculations require the use of estimates and assumptions.
 When it is not possible to determine the recoverable amount for an individual asset, management assesses the recoverable amount for the cash generating unit to which the asset belongs.